The Romulo Room

 The Romulo Room will be centrally located within The Learning Commons of La Salle’s campus on Taft Avenue.
 Although it will be a designated quiet zone, a good many students do pass through the area daily, 7am to 8pm, Monday through Saturday, so we hope that the Romulo Room will attract study groups and student researchers.

-Furnished with computer stations, armchairs, and reading lamps, students will have all the necessary support and inspiration to sit down and study.
+Furnished with sectional sofas and lounge chairs, students will have all the necessary support and inspiration to sit down and study.

 The Romulo Room is an 84-square-meter space on the 10th floor of the Henry Sy, Sr., Hall, a modern high rise designed by Leandro V. Locsin and inaugurated in 2011.
 The building houses the university’s executive offices, the Academic Services Hub, and The Learning Commons (six floors of library, discussion rooms, archives, and rest spaces).